-Finally, a Program Manager and a Budget Analyst provide administrative support for the ACUS staff and membership.
+Finally, a Program Specialist and a Budget Analyst provide administrative support for the ACUS staff and membership.

-ACUS's FY 2023 budget request leaves vacant two allotted FTEs for additional legal and administrative support.
+ACUS's FY 2024 budget request leaves vacant three allotted FTEs for additional legal, administrative, and IT support.
 As in previous budget requests, these vacancies reduce the agency's total FTE count below the allotted 18.
-During FY 2023, ACUS anticipates 16 total FTEs.
-A portion of one Attorney Advisor position will be utilized to discharge the agency's Congressional mandate under the Equal Access to Justice Act (EAJA), as discussed in more detail later in this justification.
+During FY 2024, ACUS anticipates 15 filled FTE equivalents.
+Of note, this is the first budget request since 2015 to include a full-time Chair's salary and benefits.
+Projected personnel costs assume a 4% aggregate increase for civilian GS employees, for FY 2024.

-For FY 2023, ACUS requests a budget of \$1,940,000 for salary expenses associated with full-time employees (Object Class 11).
-This amount represents the projected cost for a total of 16 full-time positions, including annual civil service cost-of-living salary increases and grade/step increases.
+For FY 2024, ACUS requests a budget of \$1,960,000 for salary expenses associated with full-time employees (Object Class 11).
+This amount represents the projected cost for a total of 15 full-time positions, including 4% annual civil service cost-of-living salary increases and grade/step increases.

-A total of \$495,000 is budgeted for personnel benefits during FY 2023 (Object Class 12/13).
-Personnel benefits are a direct function of the amount of budgeted salary/wages and inclusive of transit subsidy.
+A total of \$510,000 is budgeted for personnel benefits during FY 2024 (Object Class 12).
+Personnel benefits are a direct function of budgeted salary/wages and inclusive of transit subsidy.